Ast3roidPotato/p3padPKM/2022-2023 Sophomore/MA276 Intro To Proofs/Textbook Notes/Ch3.md

 A way of solving a proof, is instead to use something you know shold be false in the givens and try to find a contradiction.
 This is **proof by contradiction** and is super important.

+**Reading Response 7**

+ Read $\oint 3.4$ \& $\oint 3.5$.

+1. In $\oint 3.4$, you likely noticed the amount of *Scratch Work* that the text did prior to writing up the final *Solution* to the problem.
+What is the purpose of the scratch work?
+Why is it so important to distinguish between the two?
+2. How does the disjunctive syllogism argument help us simplify and prove statements involving $\lor$?
+Did we see this logical equivalence used earlier in class?

+3. What was the muddiest point?
+Do you have any unanswered questions?

 ## 3.4

 ## 3.5